+1 UNEP/EA.3/Res.7, para.
+10 (d).

-- 1. Pursuant to resolution UNEP/EA.3/Res.7 marine litter and microplastics of the UN Environment Assembly of December 2017, the Ad Hoc Open Ended Expert Group will base its work on the following programme of work to further examine the barriers to and options for combating marine plastic litter and microplastics from all sources, especially land-based sources: - i.
-To explore all barriers to combating marine litter and microplastics, including challenges related to resources in developing countries; - ii.
-To identify the range of national, regional and international response options, including actions and innovative approaches, and voluntary and legally binding governance strategies and approaches; - iii.
-To identify environmental, social and economic costs and benefits of different response options; - iv.
-To examine the feasibility and effectiveness of different response options; and - v.
-To identify potential options for continued work for consideration by the United Nations Environment Assembly.2 - 2.
-The present note was prepared by the Secretariat to provide the Ad Hoc Open Ended Expert Group with relevant information to discuss and identify the range of national, regional and international response options, including actions and innovative approaches, and voluntary and legally binding governance strategies and approaches.
-A summary of potential responses illustrated in this paper is presented in Annex 1 of the note. - 3.
-Section II to Section V of the present note are built on technical reports prepared by the UN Environment Programme especially 'Marine Plastic Debris and Microplastics Global Lessons and Research to Inspire Action and Guide Policy Change' as well as 'Combating marine plastic litter and microplastics: An assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches' 4. - 4.
-The former report was prepared in response to the request by the Environment Assembly as expressed in paragraph 14 of resolution UNEP/EA.1/Res.6 Marine Plastic Debris and Microplastics.
-Member States asked the UN Environment Programme to, among others, identify key sources of marine plastic debris and microplastics and possible measures and best available techniques and environmental practices to prevent the accumulation and minimize the level of microplastics in the marine environment. - 5.
-The latter report was prepared in response to the request made by Member States through resolution UNEP/EA.2/Res.11, which requested the UN Environment Programme to undertake an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches to combat marine plastic litter and microplastics.
-This report presented three possible future options including binding and non-binding approaches to better address marine litter and microplastics. - 6.
-The submissions to the Secretariat by Member States and observers relevant to this note were compiled and presented as Annex 2. - 7.
-The Ad Hoc Open Ended Expert Group is invited to consider this note along with other relevant resolutions, decisions and reports on marine litter and microplastics in order to identify possible national, regional and international response options to further combat marine plastic litter and microplastics.
+- 3. Sections II to V of the present note are built on technical reports prepared by the United Nations Environment Programme, especially those entitled "Marine plastic debris and microplastics: global lessons and research to inspire action and guide policy change" and "Combating marine plastic litter and microplastics: an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches." - 4.
+The first report was prepared in response to resolution 1/6,4 in which the United Nations Environment Assembly requested the Executive Director of the United Nations Environment Programme to, among other things, identify key sources of marine plastic debris and microplastics, as well as possible measures and best available techniques and environmental practices to prevent the accumulation and minimize the level of microplastics in the marine environment. - 5.
+The second report was prepared in response to resolution 2/11,5 in which the Environment Assembly requested the Executive Director to undertake an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches to combat marine plastic litter and microplastics.
+It presents three possible to further combat marine plastic litter and microplastics, including binding and non-binding approaches. - 6.
+The submissions to the secretariat by member States and observers relevant to this note have been compiled and are presented in annex II, as received by the secretariat, without formal editing. - 7.
+The ad hoc open-ended expert group is invited to consider the present note, along with relevant resolutions, decisions and reports on marine litter and microplastics, in order to identify possible national, regional and international response options to further combat marine plastic litter and microplastics.